imswer/task3/README.md

 # 🚀 Command Manager

 ## 🌟 Overview
 Command Manager is a sleek, user-friendly web application built using modern technologies to help you create, manage, and execute shell commands seamlessly.
-With a minimal yet powerful UI, you can add, edit, delete, and run commands with ease.
+With a minimal yet powerful UI, you can add, delete, and run commands with ease.

 ## ✨ Features
-- 📌 **Add, Edit & Delete Commands**: Manage your shell commands effortlessly.
+- 📌 **Add,Run & Delete Commands**: Manage your shell commands effortlessly.
 - ⚡ **Execute Commands**: Run commands instantly from the UI.
 - 🔍 **Search & Filter**: Quickly find the commands you need.
 - 📜 **View Command Output**: See real-time execution results.